YongJiwon/RTL-Portfolio/03_FIFO_UART/README.md

-# UART + FIFO RTL Design
+# UART + FIFO Verification using UVM

 ## Overview

-This project implements a UART communication system with dedicated RX FIFO and TX FIFO modules using Verilog HDL.
+This project implements and verifies a UART communication system with a FIFO buffer using Verilog/SystemVerilog and UVM.

-The objective of this project is to design and integrate UART Receiver, UART Transmitter, Baud Rate Generator, and FIFO modules to build a reliable serial communication system on FPGA.

-The design was verified through RTL simulation and FPGA hardware testing using a PC UART terminal (ComportMaster).
+The design integrates a UART Receiver, a single FIFO, and a UART Transmitter into one RTL design.
+Functional verification was performed through a UVM-based testbench, focusing on correct data transfer and FIFO behavior rather than FPGA hardware implementation.

 ---

 ## Features

-* UART Receiver
+- UART Receiver
-* UART Transmitter
+- UART Transmitter
-* Baud Rate Generator
+- Baud Rate Generator
-* RX FIFO
-* TX FIFO
-* FIFO-based Data Buffering
-* Continuous Serial Communication
-* FPGA Hardware Verification
+- Single FIFO Buffer
+- UART + FIFO Integration
+- UVM-based Verification
+- RTL Simulation
+- Waveform Analysis

 ---

-## Project Structure
+## Directory Structure

 ```text
 03_UART_FIFO